TeddyDD/fish-vscode/README.md

 # Fish support for Visual Studio Code

-## Looking for maintainer

-I'm not longer interested in maintaing this extension since I'm not using VScode anymore.
-If someone is interested in taking it over, please open an issue.
-In the meantime I'm happy to merge PRs and upload new versions to marketplace.
+## No longer maintained

+I'm not using VSCode anymore.
+Feel free to fork and take over.

+---

 Support for Fish shell scripts.